jimpfred/project-1/README.md

 ## Future Enhancements

 1. Utilize the vast other data that is available.
-For example, do a comparison of activities between the parks of the users choice.
+For example, do a comparison of activities between the parks of the user's choice.
 2. I would love to combine with mapping or hiking data (I haven't found a solid hiking API yet),